 Now, if we assume that Ethan had once been in love with Martha, who then married Aaron, it would be strange that he would stick around if he also was tired of trying to make a living on his ranch.
 He would then have had two reasons for clearing out, for it can be downright unpleasant to see the woman you love married to another man, especially your own brother.
 But if, on the other hand, Ethan and Martha fell in love after she married Aaron, and they started having an affair, then his sticking around would make perfectly good sense.
 And Aaron, suspecting as much, would naturally feel animosity toward Ethan.

 And once we accept the idea that Ethan and Martha had an affair, the next thing that occurs to us is that Debbie might be his daughter and not just his niece, for she is just the right age to have been conceived before he left for the war.
 The idea that Ethan wanted to kill Debbie because she had been defiled by the Indians was already bad enough when we thought she was his niece.
-Once we accept the idea that Debbie is his daughter, the tone of the movie really becomes dark and disturbing.
+Once we accept the idea that Debbie is his daughter, the tone of the movie really becomes dark.